efraingatuzz/ISMabs/ISMabs_ion/README.md

 PARAMETERS

 Inside of xspec, the model can be invoked by typing 'mo ismabsion*pow' or variations on that.
-The input parameters included the elemental column densities and redshift.
+The input parameters included the hydrogen column density, column densities for singly/doubly ionized species and redshift.

 CONTACT